Sir Padampat Singhania University: Clubs and activities

-The clubs are on paper in reality activities in these clubs is not existent.

 The university also participates in the National Service Scheme (NSS) and maintains its own NSS cell.

 Electronics club SPSU

 Electronics club was established on 24 August 2011 with aim to students feels electronics and they have proved it, their project was published in Times of India, Ahmedabad edition on 19 March 2012.

-Members of electronics club have visited Pyrotech Electronics pvt Ltd to get the experience of how an enterprise works.
+Members of electronics club have visited Pyrotech Electronics Pvt Ltd to get the experience of how an enterprise works.

 Cyborg - The Technical Cell

 Cyborg is a student-run and IIT Bombay collaborated Technical cell started in September 2011 to help students learn new technologies inside college campus and become industry ready.
 Cyborg has provided the following services to its student members: